 - Washi Tape- this collection would make gorgeous cards

-- Holiday Stamp- I couldn’t find our exact stamp on Amazon but this is good alternative
+- Holiday Stamp- I couldn’t find our exact stamp on Amazon but this is a good alternative

 - Red Stamp Pad